How you can contribute to clean air

 Brisbane City Council is committed to keeping Brisbane clean and green.
 Council works hard to keep Brisbane’s air clean but everyone can play their part.
 Clean air is vital to our city’s liveability, giving us good health and enabling us to enjoy our outdoor lifestyle.

 Air pollution can contain hundreds of different chemicals, but there are six criteria pollutants that are most important for health and are measured at monitoring stations around the city.
 These pollutants are: Carbon monoxide, Nitrogen dioxide, Particulate matter, Sulphur dioxide, Ozone and Volatile organic compounds.

-In Brisbane these pollutants mainly come from motor vehicles, bushfires and large-scale vegetation burning, domestic heating (for example wood heaters), paint fumes and industrial emissions.
+In Brisbane these pollutants mainly come from motor vehicles, bushfires and vegetation burning, domestic heating (for example wood heaters), paint fumes and industrial emissions.

 Smart travel choices

 Consider taking a greener travel option such as:

 - walking or cycling, especially for short trips - find out all you need to get started from Cycling Brisbane.

 You can make a big difference to air quality simply by making sure your vehicle is regularly maintained and running well.
 It is estimated that servicing and tuning the worst 20% of all cars would reduce vehicle pollution by approximately 80%.